What’s All the HFSS About? The biggest single intervention into UK diets since rationing during the Second World War.

 Obesity damages children’s mental health.
 Those who are overweight or obese more likely to experience bullying, stigmatisation, and low self-esteem.
 It also puts their physical health at risk.
 Obese children are more likely to develop Type 2 diabetes in childhood and are far more likely to go on to become obese adults, with a higher risk of developing life-threatening conditions such as some forms of cancer, Type 2 diabetes, heart disease, and liver disease.

 Obesity also has huge costs to society.
 It has been estimated that the indirect cost to the UK economy from obesity-related conditions is around £27 billion per year.
 Many estimates place this figure as much higher.
 It is also estimated that obesity-related conditions are currently costing the NHS alone £6.1 billion per year.

-Additionally, ‘traffic light’ nutritional labelling and widespread product reformulating have hugely reduced the amount of processed sugars and saturated fats in our day to day food products.
+Additionally, ‘traffic light’ nutritional labelling and widespread product reformulating have hugely reduced the number of processed sugars and saturated fats in our day-to-day food products.

 In addition, the Government has just finished consulting (mid-Feb 2021) on plans that would herald the biggest single intervention into UK diets since rationing during the Second World War.
-The legal restriction on the siting and promotion of HFSS food products.
+The legal restriction on the siting and promotion of high fat salt and sugar food products.

-Legislation planned to go before Parliament this Spring (2021) for passing into Law for April 2022 will formally ban the specific siting in store of HFSS food products.
+HFSS legislation planned to go before Parliament this Spring (2021) for passing into Law for April 2022 will formally ban the specific siting in store of foods high in fat salt and sugar.
 Moreover, it will ban ‘volume’ driven promotions such as multi-buys and ‘extra free’.